RobTrew/tree-tools/FoldingText scripts/Expand collapse/2012-12-05-expand-to-level-N-script.md

 ---
 layout: default
-title: Expand to Level N Script
+title: Expand to Nth Level Script
 description: Automatically sets the level of folding in the open FoldingText document
 ---